joncarlmatthews/handmade/notes/c-cpp-specs-vendors-build-and-distribution.md

 Output: usually assembly or object code.
 Conceptually, the compiler produces assembly for the assembler, even if the toolchain hides that intermediate file.
+If saved, assembly files might look like `game.asm` on Windows or `game.s` on macOS/Linux.

 MSVC and Clang are compilers/toolchains.
 They also provide compiler-specific predefined macros and extensions, which is why shared headers need compiler